 The Symposium is an annual meeting that connects health care professionals and population health experts around the latest research into health disparities and health equity.
-Every year, in addition to the keynote lecture, two emerging researchers share their work on health disparities research and between 20 and 30 junior investigators bring posters.
+Every year, in addition to the keynote lecture, researchers share their work on health disparities research and investigators present posters.
 One of the aims of the Department of Obstetrics and Gynecology is to close the persistent gender and racial health disparities gaps.

 Past Symposium Keynote Speakers:

 - 2016: Melissa Gilliam MD, MPH